 The biggest advantage of staying at the Scarborough beachfront is that you have everything on your doorstep.
 Many of Perth’s coastal suburbs are mostly residential but Scarborough is its own little hub with plenty on offer in close vicinity.
 This all means that you don’t have to rely on a car or public transport to get you somewhere – it’s all there for you within walking distance.

 Along with one being one of Perth’s best beaches, the Scarborough beachfront has a lively esplanade with cafes and restaurants, picnic areas, playgrounds, nighttime entertainment, and the fantastic weekly sunset markets.

-If you do want to venture further afield, Scarborough is easily accessed with public transport and you can get to the city with bus and train in less than 30 minutes.
+If you do want to venture further afield, Scarborough is easily accessed with public transport and you can get to the city by bus and train in less than 30 minutes.

 Scarborough also has easy and convenient transfer options to Perth airport, car and bike rental and tour booking facilities to explore Perth and beyond.

 Things to do in Scarborough centre around the amazing newly completed beachfront development.
 This includes the esplanade with a lively skate park, playground, picnic areas, a growing selection of cafes, bars and restaurants as well as night time entertainment.

 The Scarborough Sunset Markets are easily one of the best things that have happened to Perth in the last few years.
 Food trucks and market stalls take over the esplanade on a weekly basis.
 There’s a huge selection of international food available and you’ll want to try them all.

 The markets are held on Thursday evenings during the summer months.
 A new winter edition has also just been announced for Saturday afternoons from 3 pm.
 See here for the latest details.

 Even with the Indian Ocean on the doorstep, you won’t want to miss the opportunity to take a dip in this new Scarborough beach swimming pool.
 The centre also has a fitness centre, yoga sessions and cafe.